D35m0nd142/LFISuite/README.md

 <h3> Collaboration </h3>

 LFI Suite already contains a lot of features but, as you probably know, there are plenty of other possible attacks still to implement.
-If you are a Python programmer and you wants to join this project in order to improve it and extend it, please contact me at <<b>d35m0nd142@gmail.com</b>>.
+If you are a Python programmer/Penetration tester and you want to join this project in order to improve it and extend it, please contact me at <<b>d35m0nd142@gmail.com</b>>.

 <h3> Disclaimer </h3>